January 25, 2013

 It’s no secret that enterprise business users demand the ability to access, share and collaborate with all of their files from any location, on any device at any time.
 Unfortunately, many are using consumer-grade services that place valuable enterprise data at risk.
 IT often attempts to block these services and risk upsetting their end users.

-With the new on premise storage option for Syncplicity, we provides enterprises the best of all worlds - a cloud-based online file sharing offering that simplifies end user deployment and administration with on-premise storage that gives IT control of the storage layer, in addition to continuing to provide Syncplicity storage in the cloud.
+With the new on premise storage option for Syncplicity by Axway, we provides enterprises the best of all worlds - a cloud-based online file sharing offering that simplifies end user deployment and administration with on-premise storage that gives IT control of the storage layer, in addition to continuing to provide Syncplicity by Axway storage in the cloud.

-The benefits of combining EMC Syncplicity online file sharing service with EMC on-premise storage include:
+The benefits of combining EMC Syncplicity by Axway online file sharing service with EMC on-premise storage include:

 We hope you are as excited about this new capability as we are!
 It is currently in Beta with planned General Availability very soon.